brunoasm/matrix_condenser/README.md

 ### Occupancy Matrix (locus in rows)

-Same as previous format, but with loci in rows and sampled in columns
+Same as previous format, but with loci in rows and samples in columns

 ### VCF files